 How to use conditions in your prompt

-Conditions need to be included in the editable System Role field of Smartling's prompting interface, together with your translation prompt.
+Conditions need to be included in the editable System Role or User Message field of Smartling's prompting interface, together with your translation prompt.

 Smartling supports Jinja2 syntax with the following tags: if/elif/else/endif.